Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Preliminary Concepts: the Architecture of a Neural Fuzzy Extractor

 The secure sketch, as defined in \cite{dodis2004fuzzy}, consists of (1) a mechanism for mapping the fuzzy biometric of a user to a fixed point in the vector space of the biometric representation, coupled with (2) a secure method for storing such identifying user information.
 If the fuzzy biometric data of our user is situated in a roughly spherical region of the vector space, then the first part can be accomplished by defining an error-correction code over the vector space, and shifting it so that the user's decision sphere overlaps with one of the decoding regions, corresponding to one of the codewords.

 This construction is described intuitively in Figure \ref{codebook}.
-The authentic user's (AU's) biometric data-points register (mostly) inside the bottom-right red sphere -- which is the user's \emph{decision region}.
+In the left-most part of the figure, we can see that the authentic user's (AU's) biometric data-points (represented as light blue triangles) register (mostly) inside the bottom-right red sphere -- which is the user's \emph{decision region}.
 The radius of this sphere is user-specific, and has to be chosen to provide a good compromise between false positives and false negatives.
-The large sphere represents the support of the expander's output -- basically, the region of the vector space in which one would expect to find data points corresponding to the embeddings of any user's biometric data.
+The large circle is chosen to contain all available embeddings, from all users; in the general multi-dimensional case, this circle corresponds to the hyper-sphere that represents the support of the expander's output -- basically, the region of the vector space in which one would expect to find data points corresponding to the embeddings of any user's biometric data.

-\paragraph*{Registration phase} A codebook is defined over the vector space, and restricted to the support of the expander's output.
+\paragraph*{Registration phase} For the registration phase, a codebook is defined over the vector space, and restricted to the support of the expander's output.
 Different methods can be used to define such a code, but an optimal choice would be a capacity-achieving code (for an additive White Gaussian noise (AWGN) channel, if the vector space is of the form $\mathbb{R}^n$, and for a binary symmetric channel if the vector space is defined over $GF(2^n)$).
 For our specific example, in which embeddings are defined over $\mathbb{R}^{128}$, we choose a low-density lattice code (LDLC) \cite{sommer2008low} in $128$ dimensions.
+This codebook is made up of a set of codewords, which are represented by the black dots in the middle portion of Figure \ref{codebook}.
+Each such black dot is surrounded by its decoding sphere (or \emph{Voronoi} region).
+Any data point (represented as a vector) falling inside a particular codeword's Voronoi region can be decoded to this particular codeword (which is that codeword in the codebook that is closest to the data point).

-Next, we identify the center of the AU's decision region, and ``decode'' it to the closest codeword in the codebook.
-We then calculate the difference vector (DV) between the center of the AU's decision region and the closest codeword (the middle part of Figure \ref{codebook}).
-The DV is stored as part of the AU's authentication record, along with the hash of the center of the AU's decision region.
+Next, we identify the center of the AU's decision region -- denote it as $\mathbf{r}_i$ -- and ``decode'' it to the closest codeword in the codebook -- denote this codeword as $\mathbf{c}_i$.
+We then calculate the difference vector (DV) $\mathbf{d}_i=\mathbf{r}_i-\mathbf{c}_i$ between the center of the AU's decision region and the closest codeword (a translated copy of $\mathbf{d}_i$ is shown as the small yellow arrow in the bottom-right part of the middle part of Figure \ref{codebook}).
+The DV $\mathbf{d}_i$ is stored as part of the AU's authentication record, along with the hash $h(\mathbf{r}_i)$ of the center of the AU's decision region.